ror-community/ror-site/content/facts/_index.md

 ROR started with seed data from Digital Science's [GRID](https://grid.ac) database and began assigning ROR IDs to 91,000+ organizations.
 ROR updates its records when GRID releases a new database update.
 Ultimately the two registries will diverge.
 ROR records map to GRID IDs (along with other identifiers) and vice-versa.

 ROR records include basic metadata about an organization (including name, alternate names, and location).
-Additional metadata will be added in the coming months.
+Additional metadata will be added in the future.
 ROR can support multiple languages and character sets (here is an example: <https://ror.org/01k4yrm29>).

 All ROR IDs and metadata are provided under the [Creative Commons CC0 1.0 Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0//).

-## ROR MVR
+## Core components

-The ROR minimal viable registry (MVR) includes the following components:
+ROR's core components consist of the following:

 **ROR ID** (Example: <https://ror.org/03yrm5c26>)
 - Expressed as a URL that resolves to the organization's record